Student and Family Information

 This checklist is our strong suggestion of items and quantities you will need for your stay.
 This list has been refined over several semesters of Island School students.

-Key to the Semester and Summer Term experience is our students’ opportunities to engage with the community of South Eleuthera.
+Key to the Semester and Summer Term experience are the opportunities to engage with the community of South Eleuthera.
 Learn more about The Bahamas, South Eleuthera, and community engagement opportunities.
 Learn more about community engagement and South Eleuthera.

 The Island School is committed to ensuring the health and well-being of our community and our island neighbors.
 In addition to our COVID-19 Guidelines & Policies, we’ve developed comprehensive risk management practices and rules for our students.
 Learn more about our student safety and risk management.